Also known as: Radiation poisoning, radiation injury or rad poisoning

 Children who receive radiation treatments or who are accidentally exposed to radiation will be treated based on their symptoms and their blood cell counts.
 Frequent blood studies are necessary and require a small puncture through the skin into a vein to obtain blood samples.

-Your doctor will advise you how best to treat these symptoms.
-Medications may be prescribed to help reduce nausea, vomiting, and pain.
-Blood transfusions may be given for anemia.
+Your health care provider will advise you how best to treat these symptoms.
+Medicines may be prescribed to help reduce nausea, vomiting, and pain.
+Blood transfusions may be given for anemia (low counts of healthy red blood cells).
 Antibiotics are used to prevent or fight infections.

 If symptoms occur during or after medical radiation treatments: